Satisfactory Academic Progress (SAP)

 For students who change from a program that is reviewed annually to a program that is reviewed by payment period, the next scheduled review will be after the end of the first payment period of the new program.

 Granite State College will allow a student appeal process for students in suspended status for receipt of aid.
 A student whose eligibility is suspended may request an appeal if they feel that extenuating circumstances existed which affected their ability to achieve the minimum SAP qualitative (GPA) and/or quantitative standards (completion rate).
 A student cannot appeal a financial aid suspension if they reached or will reach the maximum timeframe before program completion.
+To initiate an appeal, contact your advisor.

 An extenuating circumstance must exist and be supported by additional documentation in order to file an appeal to regain financial aid eligibility.
 An extenuating circumstance may include: